cmv/cmv-app/README.md

-# Configurable Viewer ESRI JS API
+# Configurable ESRI JS API Viewer

 This JS web app can be easily configured or used as a boilerplate/starting point for basic viewers.
+It also demonstrates best practices for OO and classes in JS.

 ## Installation:
 * Clone or download the repo